Discover what you are naturally good at

 Pacesetter Style

 Drawbacks: Most employees will not be used to such high standards and constant work, which leads to burnout and stress.
+Working too quickly can result in poorly thought-out decisions being made, especially for new staff members.

-Transformational Style
+Transformational style

 Traits of a Transformer: